rz9876/Voice-Chatbot-Web/README.md

 4. Added the Gemini API key to the server version of the `config.php` file.

-5. Updated the Gemini model from the outdated `gemini-2.0-flash` to a working model `gemini-3.6-flash`.
+5. Updated the Gemini model from the outdated model `gemini-2.0-flash` to a working model `gemini-3.6-flash`.

 ---